 - Per sale

 Because these types of actions represent high value for the advertiser per action, CPA advertising is priced more expensively than other types of Facebook advertising.
 The current average cost for CPA advertising is $18.68 per action.
-This varies per industry, rising as high as $55.21 for tech advertisers.
-To make CPA cost-effective, the value generated per action should outweigh the cost per action.
+This varies per industry, rising as high as $55.21 for technology advertisers.
+To make CPA cost-effective, the value generated per action should outweigh the CPA.

 Facebook Advertising Cost Per Like

-CPL also is similar in concept to cost per click advertising, except here you pay for each like your ad campaign generates for your Facebook page.
+CPL also is similar in concept to cost-per-click advertising, except here you pay for each like that your ad campaign generates for your Facebook page.
 This advertising method caters to brands seeking to build a Facebook following.

-Because it translates into likes rather than translating directly into revenue, it is priced more cheaply than other methods, at an average of 12 cents-16 cents per like.
+Because it translates into likes rather than translating directly into revenue, it is priced more cheaply than other methods, at an average of $1.07 per like.